petarGitNik/-vegan-cookbook-slash-guide/README.md

 Instructions:

 Put peanuts in a food processor, and let the food processer grind them into a fine paste.
 If the food processer is not powerful enough, add oil.
-You can use and vegetable oil.
+You can use any vegetable oil.
 Refined or virgin, it's all ok.
 Keep in mind that refined oils don't have any particular taste.
 But virgin oils do, so they can add to taste.
 Whether you like that addition or not, it's up to you.